-South Korea is organized, intriguing has many incredible tourist attractions and it will surprise you at every step.
+South Korea is an organized and intriguing country that has many incredible tourist attractions, and it will surprise you at every step.
 From live K-pop performances to jaw-dropping temples and beautiful palaces, South Korea has it all.
 It’s a country where the old and new are intertwined.
 It’s a country of contrasts but this is what makes it so captivating.

 If you are planning to spend one week in South Korea, you are in the right place.
 This country has a lot to offer in terms of tourist attractions and it might be hard to choose but I am here to help you.
 After traveling across the country from north to south, I know which places are worth visiting and which are not.
 In this South Korea one week itinerary I’m including only the best places, the ones that will leave you in a state of awe.